 35. The minutes of the Board of Directors shall not be available to the general membership of the corporation but shall be available to the Board of Directors, each of whom shall receive a copy of such minutes.

-VOTING OF MEMBERS
+HEAD OFFICE

-36. At all meeting of members of the corporation every question shall be determined by a majority of votes unless otherwise specifically provided by statute or by these by-laws.The President being unable to vote unless there is the need to break a tie.
+6. Until changed in accordance with the act, the Head Office of the corporation shall be in the City of Toronto in the Municipality of Metropolitan Toronto in the Province of Ontario.

 FINANCIAL YEAR